cweiske/frontier-silicon-firmwares/README.md

 ## Flashing the firmware
-None of the flashing methods described here work with the `.isu.bin` firmware files from this git repository.

-There must be a way to extract the actual firmware from the update file, but we have not found it yet.

 ### Firmware preparation: `.sap.bin` creation
+None of the flashing methods described here work with the `.isu.bin` firmware files from this repository.

 The `.isu.bin` file cannot be used as firmware update - some bytes need to be stripped off the beginning.